dhellmann/pymotw-3/source/sys/interpreter.rst

 Rather than relying on the global default encoding, most Unicode experts recommend making an application explicitly Unicode-aware.
-This provides two benefits: Different Unicode encodings for different data sources can be handled more cleanly, and the number of assumptions about encodings in the application code is reduced.
+This provides two benefits: different Unicode encodings for different data sources can be handled more cleanly, and the number of assumptions about encodings in the application code is reduced.